-The 29th day of the month of April (last Wednesday of April) is reserved to honor these very special dogs that live to guide and serve blind or visually impaired people.
+International Guide Dogs day is observed on the 29th day of the month of April (last Wednesday of April).
+This day is reserved to honor these very special dogs that live to guide and serve blind or visually impaired people.
 These dogs play a very important role in the lives of blind people helping them get around obstacles, and generally in life.

 The breeds of guide dogs that are mostly trained for this incredible role in the United States are 70% Labrador Retrievers, 15% Golden Retrievers, and 15% German Shepherds.